cocos/cocos-docs/en/advanced-topics/jsb-optimizations.md

 As known to all, in Cocos Creator 3.x, developers can only use TypeScript (TS) scripts to develop game logic.
 Although we have implemented more engine code in CPP, developers cannot directly use CPP for game logic development.
 Therefore, we use the Script Engine Wrapper API (referred to as SE API) to bind and expose the types implemented in the CPP to JS.
 The interfaces exposed to JS remain consistent with those in the web environment.

 The primary benefit of moving core code to the native is that the execution performance of engine code running on native platforms is improved, especially on platforms that do not support JIT compilation (such as iOS).
-However, before the official release of version 3.6.0, we also faced a series of side effects resulting from the "elevation of the native level."
+However, before the official release of version 3.6.0, we also faced a series of side effects resulting from the "elevation of the native level".
 The main issue was that the number of JSB calls (interactions between JS and CPP languages) increased significantly compared to previous versions.
-This directly offset the benefits brought by the elevation of the native level and even resulted in poorer performance compared to the previous version (3.5).
+This directly offset the benefits brought by the elevation of the native level and even resulted in poorer performance compared to the previous version(v3.5).
 This article will introduce some optimization methods to reduce JSB calls.
 If developers encounter similar issues with excessive JSB calls in their own CPP code, we hope this article can provide some optimization insights.

 ## Shared Memory